 Our Key People

 Alan grew up in north Belfast, studied at Queen’s, worked in Antrim and then was called to be a minister.
 After training he started ministry in Donegal, before periods in Orangefield in East Belfast and Newtownards, before coming back to his roots receiving a call to Abbey in January 2015.
 His passion as a minister is be a relevant teacher, a caring pastor, and a leader who enables people to find and use their gifts, and the Church to change to meet the challenges and opportunities of today.
-He is married to Gillian with two children, Joshua and Leah, one rabbit and two goldfish.
+He is married to Gillian with two children, Joshua and Leah and one rabbit.
 He has an interest in all things to do with cars, and claims to own a bike – but is rarely seen on the many local bike paths.

 Deborah was brought up in North Belfast attending Seaview Presbyterian Church with her family right up until her mid 20s.
 It was then that she joined Abbey and has remained there for the last number of years firstly serving as Sunday School superintendent and since August 2021 as Clerk of Kirk Session, a role which she has been humbled to be called to fulfil .
 Deborah works in Belfast City Hospital, is a registered nurse and currently manages the clinical haematology service; a job which she loves and feels privileged to do.
 Her hobbies include reading and visiting Europe for city breaks where she can use the languages she studied during school years and has tried to maintain.